 DUTIES: Under the direct supervision of a pharmacist, the successful candidate will perform the following duties: Assist in filling medication orders for inpatients and outpatients.
 Maintain stock of pharmaceutical and related supplies.
 Maintain stock orders as needed.
 Process charges and generate computer labels for inventory management.
 Manage proper profiling for the patient.
 Maintain supplies in pharmacy work areas.
 Assist in the preparation of parenteral solutions as needed utilizing compounding technology.
 Assist in the preparation of extemporaneous pharmaceuticals.
 Maintain prescription files.
 Assist the pharmacist in answering drug information questions.
 Participate in Nursing Station inspections.
 Participate in unit dose cassette exchange system.
 (DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: Pharmacy Technician Certification or eligibility to obtain certification within one year of employment or Graduate Pharmacy Student awaiting New York State Licensure.
 A minimum of one year of employment as a Pharmacy Technician within either a retail or hospital setting preferred.
 Experience with automated technology in a Pharmacy setting is highly desirable.
-Additional Info: 8:30AM to 5:00PM; 37.5 Hours; Wednesday thru Sunday.Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER
+Additional Info: *Please ensure you include the 5-digit Line Number and Job Title in the subject line and body of your email submission.
+Shift is 8:30AM to 5:00PM; 37.5 Hours; Wednesday thru Sunday.Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 Internal Number: 53688